 - HSE has reduced the overall stock of health and safety legislation by 50%, so that there is now a simpler, modern set of legislation

 - HSE have clarified and simplified the accident and ill health reporting requirements for businesses, supported by new straightforward, web-based guidance

 - HSE have removed the restriction on using only HSE-approved first aid training courses, and issued new straightforward guidance

 Setting up the Occupational Safety and Health Consultants Register

-We are making it easier for businesses to find competent and ethical consultants.
-We have introduced an official register of Occupational Safety and Health Consultants for health and safety practitioners who are properly accredited to one of the professional bodies in the industry.
-This will help bring an end to rogue health and safety advisers who increase the burden on business and cost industry money by giving advice which bears little relation to the legal requirements.
+We have made it easier for businesses to find competent and ethical consultants.
+The official register of Occupational Safety and Health Consultants set up in January 2011 is for health and safety practitioners who are properly accredited to one of the professional bodies in the industry.
+This offers businesses a free, easily accessible way of finding sensible and proportionate competent health and safety advice for their business.
+This helps bring to an end the rogue health and safety advisers who increase the burden on business and cost industry money by giving advice which bears little relation to the legal requirements.